akajuvonen/akajuvonen.github.io/about.md

 Hi, my name is Antti, and I'm a Data Scientist living in Finland.
 I got a PhD in IT and I'm a startup Co-Founder @
 [CAP Data Technologies].
+I have 7+ years of experience in Machine Learning and AI research and also practical business cases.
+I am in the fortunate position of being able to say that my work is also my hobby.

 My interests include Machine Learning, AI, Big Data, programming and technology.
-I'm also a big fan of presenting complicated concepts in a simple way (In other words, *For Dummies*) and will write about my observations in the blog.
+I'm also a big fan of presenting complicated concepts in a simple way and will write about my observations in the blog.

 # Links
 - [GitHub]